Padres vs Mets: Odds, Spread, and Total

 Padres vs Mets Betting Trends

-- The total has gone UNDER in six of San Diego's last eight games.
+- The total has gone UNDER in six of San Diego's last nine games.

-- San Diego is 5-1 SU in its last six games against the NY Mets.
+- San Diego is 4-1 SU in its last five games against NY Mets.

+- The total has gone OVER in eight of San Diego's last 11 games on the road.

-- The total has gone OVER in four of the NY Mets' last six games.
+- The total has gone OVER in five of NY Mets' last seven games.

-- The total has gone UNDER in four of the NY Mets' last six games against San Diego.
+- The total has gone OVER in eight of NY Mets' last 12 games at home.

 Padres vs Mets Injury Reports